Technology

 2.4.1.
 Data privacy

-On July 8, 2017, the State Council released the New Generation Artificial Intelligence Development Plan with a view to “coordinate the use of big data infrastructure and strengthen data security and privacy protection”, “effectively strengthen the management and increase disciplinary actions against data misuse, violation of personal privacy, moral and ethical violations.”
+In 2017, the State Council released the New Generation Artificial Intelligence Development Plan with a view to “coordinate the use of big data infrastructure and strengthen data security and privacy protection” and “effectively strengthen the management and increase disciplinary actions against data misuse, violation of personal privacy, moral and ethical violations.”

 The Data Security Law of the People's Republic of China of June 10, 2021, stipulates that “state bodies… shall, in accordance with the law, preserve the confidentiality of the data accessed in the course of performing their duties, such as personal privacy, personal information, commercial secrets, and confidential business information, and shall not divulge such data or illegally provide them to others.”